LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/data-manipulation.rst

 .. _readingDataManipulation:

-The readings and exercises are a little different for this chapter.
-Both have been combined into a GitHub repository containing two jupyter notebooks.
-The link can be found :ref:`here<dataManipulationNotebook>`.
+The readings for this chapter will be found in the lesson's :ref:`Jupyter Notebooks<dataManipulationNotebook>`.

-.. admonition:: Note
+The notebooks also contain Check Your Understanding questions.

-   You will find all the assigned reading within each notebook in the GitHub repository you forked for this week's exercises.
+Each question from the notebooks has been copied below so you can practice before taking the Canvas quiz.

 .. _cyuDataManipulation: